 They also want to pull the market with them, so all manufacturers will currently be looking at their options for 8K.
 Another reason is that 8K content isn’t necessarily required from the off; the powerful image processors inside these TVs will be able to upscale content – so 4K content to 8K.

-It’s also true that 8K will have impact in the Far East far earlier than in Europe and the US; Japan is expected to launch an 8K TV channel in time for the Tokyo 2020 Olympics, for example.
-But it’s clear that easily 8K content is a way off.
+It’s also true that 8K will have impact in the Far East far earlier than in Europe and the US; Japan will have an 8K TV channel in time for the Tokyo Olympics, for example.
+But it’s clear that easily-available 8K content is a way off.
 There’s also a problem with the delivery of it – it will need a lot of bandwidth to deliver it, potentially 80-100Mbps, so streaming 8K via broadband connections is also a way off.

 So we’ve put together a short buying guide to the 8K display that’s available now plus a couple of 5K options if you want to upgrade your existing display.